-Torque the side bolts (A) first, then torque the bottom bolts (B).
+1. Torque the side bolts (A) first, then torque the bottom bolts (B).
 Torque all bolts to 271 Nm (200 lbf·ft).
-When tightening, start with the side bolts (A).

 Removing Knife Drive Box

 To avoid bodily injury or death from unexpected start-up or fall of a raised machine, always stop engine and remove key before leaving the operator's seat, and always engage safety props before going under the machine for any reason.